thetechdept/stasher-test-john/README.md

 ```

 ## Other Implementation Details
-- The search results are ordered by in the following manner:
+- The search results are ordered by in the following manner as I see relevant if I am the user of the app:
- - bagDay in ascending
+ - bagDay in ascending - lowest price first
- - rating in descending
+ - rating in descending - with highest review ratings
- - capacity in descending
+ - capacity in descending - number of available storage
+- I would love to sort it by closest distance to the search address given although not sure if the endpoint returns the data.

 ## Questions for Improvement
 - It would be nice if there is an endpoint documentation(like in apiary) so that I can see the details of the response, what does those attributes mean, other parameters that could further filter the list.